Ayman11200/ECommerce-API-DotNet8/README.md

-# ECommerce API
+# Ecom — E-Commerce REST API (.NET 8)

-A full-featured **ASP.NET Core 8** e-commerce Web API built with a clean layered architecture (`Ecom.API`, `Ecom.infrastructure`, `Ecom.Core`).
-It provides the complete server side for an online store: product catalog, customer basket, authentication & email workflows, order placement, Stripe payments, and product ratings.
+A full-featured **ASP.NET Core 8** e-commerce backend built with a clean layered architecture (`Ecom.API`, `Ecom.infrastructure`, `Ecom.Core`).
+It powers the complete server side of an online
+store: product catalog, customer basket, authentication & email workflows, order placement, Stripe payments, and product ratings.

+Built as a hands-on backend project focused on getting the fundamentals right — proper layering, EF Core relationships, the Repository / Unit of Work pattern, and integrating a real third-party payment provider end to end — rather than just shipping features.

 ---